BlueGrizzliBear/cub3D/README.md

 # Cub3D

-A 3D game engine implemented using raycasting, in C.
+A 3D game engine implemented with raycasting.
-Raycasting is based on angles' cosine, sinine and/or tangent calculations instead of vectors' calculations.
+Raycasting algorithm is based on angles' cosine, sinine and/or tangent calculations instead of vectors' calculations.

 The graphics library used is the [MiniLibX](https://harm-smits.github.io/42docs/libs/minilibx/introduction.html).